ReiRev/laracasts-build-modern-laravel-apps-using-inertia-js-laravel11-typescript/README.md

 This repository replicates [Build Modern Laravel Apps Using Inertia.js](https://laracasts.com/series/build-modern-laravel-apps-using-inertia-js) series from [Laracasts](https://laracasts.com/referral/reirev), using **Laravel 11** and **TypeScript**.

+I recommend using this repository as supplementary material while referring to the original video.

 If you find this repository helpful, please give it a star! ⭐ It would really boost my motivation to keep creating and improving.
 Thank you!

 ## Branches